garrettrowe/watsonAutomation/demos/watson/assistant-web-chat-service-desk/README.md

 The following items are not currently in scope for this starter kit and would be your responsibility to implement if you need them:

-- History of the conversation for the human agent to view
 - Security support (this varies depending on the service desk, but most require generating and sending valid JWTs with messages to the agent)
 - Routing to specific agents
 - Behavior when all agents are offline